LuChang-CS/MovieLens-Demo/README.md

 # MovieLens-Demo
-Import MovieLens data to MySQL and SSDB and execute query to analyse the performance.
+Import MovieLens data to MySQL and MarkLogic and execute query to analyse the performance.

 Webpage to demonstrate the infomation of MovieLens, like IMDB.